 Our diverse team of data scientists, software developers, system administrators and solution architects, as well as project managers and principal consultants, will make sure that the process of requirements gathering is performed professionally with any audience.
 We specialize in bio-IT and medical informatics, and our extensive background in biology and bioinformatics makes us an even better fit to do requirements gathering for your project in the area of Life Sciences.

-What does requirements gathering imply?
+About requirements gathering

-Have you ever been in a situation when you have a problem (e.g., all sequencing data produced by your company is analyzed by different people using different tools, which makes it incomparable), you need a solution (e.g., a centralized unique way of analyzing all sequencing data and distributing the analysis results among your colleagues)… but you do not know the details?
+Have you ever been in a situation when you have a problem (e.g., all sequencing data produced by your company is analyzed by different people using different tools, which makes it incomparable), you need a solution (e.g., a centralized unique way of analyzing all sequencing data and distributing the analysis results among your colleagues) but you do not know the details?

-Nowadays, in the world of IT abundance and complexity, it is often difficult to find the right solution that would fit your specific use case the best.
-Architecture and IT infrastructure can now be so sophisticated that almost any need a researcher or a clinician might have, however, countless opportunities and possibilities come with a price.
-To build a sophisticated infrastructure that fits your user group and user requirements perfectly, you often need to have a very extensive background in the field (e.g., translational medicine or cancer genomics), to have an IT education and to spend a lot, a lot of time talking to all key stakeholders and identifying their needs and expectations.
+Nowadays, with the increasing IT abundance and complexity, it is difficult to find the solution that would fit your specific use case the best.
+Architecture and IT infrastructure can now be so sophisticated that almost any need of a researcher or a clinician can be met.
+However, countless opportunities and possibilities come with a price.
+To build a sophisticated infrastructure that fits your user group and user requirements perfectly, you need to have a very extensive background in the field (e.g., translational medicine or cancer genomics), to have an IT education and to spend a lot of time talking to all key stakeholders and identifying their needs and expectations.